-- Processing facilities: At the H-Area facilities, nuclear materials are processed, stabilized, 116 separated, and recovered.
-This work was previously performed at the F-Area facilities, but primary F-Area facilities (including the Plutonium Metallurgical Building and the 118 Naval Fuel Facility) have been closed.
+- Processing facilities: At the H-Area facilities, nuclear materials are processed, stabilized, separated, and recovered.
+This work was previously performed at the F-Area facilities, but primary F-Area facilities (including the Plutonium Metallurgical Building and the Naval Fuel Facility) have been closed.
 The new Mixed Oxide (MOX) facility is being constructed in the F-Area.
-The H-Area contains the closed Receiving Basin for Off-Site 120 Fuels.
+The H-Area contains the closed Receiving Basin for Off-Site Fuels.
 The tritium recycling facilities will continue operating in the H-Area of SRS and include tritium loading, unloading, and surveillance operations to support the active stockpile.
 The Tritium Extraction Facility became operational in 2007.
-High-level waste 122 tanks are located in the F- and H-Areas.
-Waste Management Storage Buildings are also 124 located in the H-Area.
-The Consolidated Incineration Facility was constructed in the H-Area to incinerate and reduce the volume of hazardous, radioactive and mixed waste.
-It 126 began operations at the beginning of 1997 but only operated until mid-2000. - Waste management facilities: Solid waste is centrally located in a 195-acre complex in the G and E-Areas.
+High-level waste tanks are located in the F- and H-Areas.
+Waste Management Storage Buildings are also located in the H-Area.
+The Consolidated Incineration Facility was constructed in the H-Area.
+It began operations at the beginning of 1997 but only operated until mid-2000. - Waste management facilities: Solid waste is centrally located in a 195-acre complex in the G and E-Areas.
 These facilities store and dispose of radioactive solid wastes and include the Low Level Radioactive Waste Disposal Facility, Transuranic Waste Storage Pads, and the Mixed Waste Storage Buildings.
 S-Area facilities house the Defense Waste Processing Facility, which immobilizes the active portion of the high level waste in glass.
 SRS's primary radioactive waste storage and disposal facility is located in the E-Area.
 The Saltstone Processing Facility (which converts decontaminated liquid salt waste to solids) and the Saltstone Disposal Facility are located in the Z-Area.
 Several areas (i.e., F-and H-Areas) have permits for hazardous waste management facilities in conjunction with well networks for treating groundwater.